Back to Blog

 ThoughtSpot - best for enterprise NL self-serve budgets

-Best for: large enterprises with budget and internal change-management capacity for NL-first BI.
+Best for: large enterprises with budget and internal change-management capacity for NL-first analytics.

 ThoughtSpot's NL search depth is mature and proven at scale.
 The tradeoff is cost and implementation complexity, plus onboarding effort to drive consistent usage quality.